ezpaarse-project/bibliomap-harvester/demo-logs/README.md

-Anonimized logs coming from bibcnrs used for bibliomap demo.
+Anonymized logs coming from bibcnrs used for bibliomap demo.